 We then design the vector genome, or payload, that we intend to deliver as a therapeutic, as in the case of our Friedreich’s ataxia program, or to silence or knockdown gene expression, as in the case of our ALS and Huntington’s disease programs.

 Identifying the optimal route of administration and delivery parameters, such as infusion volume, flow rate, vector concentration, and dose and formulation for a specific disease are critical to achieving safe and effective levels of gene expression in the targeted region of the CNS.
 For Voyager’s current pipeline programs, we are pursuing a surgical approach for direct injection into a targeted region of the brain, coupled with real-time MRI in the case of our Parkinson’s disease and Huntington’s disease programs, or injection into the cerebrospinal fluid for broader delivery to the cells within and surrounding the spinal cord for our ALS and Friedreich’s ataxia programs.
-For our vectorized antibody programs targeting tau and alpha-synuclein, we are pursuing an intravenous route of administration.
+For our vectorized antibody programs targeting tau, we are pursuing an intravenous route of administration.

 Led by pioneers in AAV gene therapy and neuroscience, we are deeply committed to developing gene therapies for severe neurological diseases that have the potential to positively impact the lives of people living with these diseases.
 For more information about how we engage with patients and the advocacy community, please visit our patients and caregivers page.